himjoshi95/ReconciliationSimulator/README.md

 # TOPIC : Mocking a  React reconciler in Vanilla Javascript

 This implementation demonstrates a solid understanding of how reconciliation might work on a basic level.
-You've created a simple "reconciler" that re-renders the list of tasks (todos) whenever a task is added or deleted.
+I've created a simple "reconciler" that re-renders the list of tasks (todos) whenever a task is added or deleted.
 Here's a breakdown of how your logic aligns with the concept of reconciliation:

 1. State Management (todos array): You're managing the state of the tasks in an array called todos.
 This array represents the current state of your application.